Kontent.ai

 In coffee, the smallest assembly pieces are coffee grounds.
 In insurance, they can be insurance parameters.
 In content modeling, the smallest reusable pieces are chunks.
 Chunks are another content type that holds a piece of content that’s reused in multiple places.

-If you re-use content or you find an embedded set of elements with a strong intent (for example, CTAs, tasks, steps, diagrams, infographics, or quotes), chunk it.
+If you reuse content or find an embedded set of elements with a strong intent (for example, CTAs, tasks, steps, diagrams, infographics, or quotes), chunk it.

 1. Create a content type, for example, named Chunk.